thedivtagguy/teaching/src/content/web2025/slides/day-2-html-css-and-you.md

 Git is a version control system.
 What this means is that it basically lets multiple people access a central source of what is usually code, and make alterations to it without messing it up for other people.

 ---

-In development, its used to collaborate between teams.
-This works in the following way:

-1. There is a central code 'repository'. <!--element class='fragment'-->
-2. Each member can then copy this master copy and create their own fork, a duplicate copy. <!--element class='fragment'-->
-3. If me and you are working on the same fork, it is better to create two copies of what we're working on and develop on things separately.
-Each copy here is called a **branch** (it is literally what you imagine in your head when you think branch). <!--element class='fragment'-->
-4. Because we're able to save versions of our progress, if you screw up your branch, I can just tell Git 'Hey could you go back to the time before this monkey touched the code?' and continue working from there.<!--element class='fragment'-->

----